dshorthouse/dina-image-upload/README.md

 You can specify the number of concurrent workers by additionally passing `--workers INT` where INT is an integer.

+You can specify a queue list by additionally passing `--queue STRING` where string is a named queue or queue list.

 And that's it!

 You can see if jobs are loaded and starting to work by typing `$ qstat`.
 If there's a disaster, you can delete queued jobs via `$ qdel <JOBID>`.